cs3org/OCM-API/IETF-OCM.md

 Similarly, the `"REQUEST_SHARE"` notification type MAY be used by a given Recipient OCM Server, to ask a remote OCM Server to share and grant access to a Resource, previously made known to the Recipient Server out of band.
-In this case, the `notification` object MUST include the following fields:
+In this case, the `resourceType` MUST match the `resourceType` of the Resource in question (e.g., `file`, `folder`, ...), the `shareType` MUST be omitted, and the `notification` object MUST include the following fields:

 * OPTIONAL message (string) - an optional human-readable message that describes the request.